The Trump Doctrine: How to lose friends and influence enemies

 But Trump has also increasingly shown an affinity for the idea that he can mend tattered relationships — particularly the ones he’s torn asunder himself.

-Just a matter of months ago, he was threatening to unleash “fire and fury” on Kim and calling the North Korean autocrat “Little Rocket Man.”
+Just months ago, he was threatening to unleash “fire and fury” on Kim and calling the North Korean autocrat “little rocket man.”

 Now, he’s telling the world that Kim is a credible partner in peace talks.

-“As history has proven over and over again, adversaries can become friends,” Trump said at a press conference here Tuesday.
+“As history has proven over and over again, adversaries can become friends,” Trump said at a news conference here Tuesday.

 And Trump, who publicly muses about winning a Nobel Peace Prize, surely knows he can’t make peace with nations who are already friends.